istio/istio.io/content/en/blog/2024/in-cluster-operator-deprecation-announcement/index.md

 Helm migration requires translating your `IstioOperator` YAML into a Helm `values.yaml` file.
 Tooling to support this migration will be provided alongside the Istio 1.24 release.

-Translate an IstioOperator YAML file into helm values:
+Translate an IstioOperator YAML file into Helm values and a shell script to install equivalent Helm charts:

 {{< text bash >}}
 $ istioctl manifest translate -f istio.yaml